animetosho/ParPar/xor_depends/info.md

     using `PXOR`, but mix in some `XORPS` instructions, which seems to improve overall performance slightly.
     Note that `XORPD` is a largely useless instruction, and not considered here.
+    Also, there is no length difference for (E)VEX encoded instructions, so we always prefer VPXOR for AVX code.

+-   For AVX512 implementation, the `VPTERNLOG` instruction can replace two XOR operations, and this one instruction is just as fast as a `VPXOR`.
+If the number of XORs isn’t even, we can start a chain with a `VMOVDQA` (which effectively gets move eliminated) which makes the remaining number of XORs even.
+Testing on a Skylake-X processor, however, shows that the AVX512 implementation seems to just about saturate L2 cache bandwidth, so this optimisation may not have as large of a visible effect.

 -   Memory offsets between -128 and 127 can be encoded in 1 byte, otherwise 4
     byte offsets are necessary.
 Since we operate on 256 byte blocks, we can